NFDI4Chem/VibrationalSpectroscopyOntology/docs/design_patterns.md

 **This page will be updated regularly in the iterative development of VIBSO to document modeling decisions and design patterns.**

 Following best practices in ontology development, we will reuse established design patterns whenever possible.
 Since most ontologies we reuse are OBO Foundry based, we also reuse their design patterns to be logically sound and interoperable.
-Some of these patterns are provided in the formal definitions of the classes we reuse in form of asserted as `rdfs:subclassOf` or `rdfs:equivalentTo` axioms.
-Others are only implicitly provided in the textual definitions and the domain and range restriction of suitable OBO relations.
+Some of these patterns are provided in the logical definitions of the reused classes in form of asserted `rdfs:subclassOf` or `rdfs:equivalentTo` axioms.
+Others are only implicitly provided in the textual definitions of the reused terms and the domain and range restrictions of suitable OBO relations.

 ## VIBSO TBox